 - Inform leaders that are particularly aligned with the organization of the importance of the quality of their relationships with employees (it can ultimately influence the degree of commitment that employees will display for the organization itself)

-- Be warned that when strong supervisor relationships (high LMX) with low SOE are formed, employees may become affectively committed to a supervisor at the expense of organizational commitment
+- Be warned that when strong supervisor relationships are formed in situations of low SOE, employees may become affectively committed to a supervisor at the expense of organizational commitment

 Eisenberger, R., Karagonlar, G., Stinglhamber, F., Neves, P., Becker, T. E., Gonzalez-Morales, M. G., & Steiger-Mueller, M. (2010).
 Leader-member exchange and affective organizational commitment: The contribution of supervisor’s organizational embodiment.
 Journal of Applied Psychology, 95(6), 1085-1103.